-GWU’s Department of Natural Sciences offers two majors: biology and chemistry.
+GWU’s Department of Natural Sciences offers three majors: Biology, Chemistry, and Biochemistry.
 Graduates from these programs receive comprehensive instruction in their discipline within the context of a Christian environment.